-24. TRUST BANK BALANCES HELD ON BEHALF OF CLIENTS
+22. TRUST BANK BALANCES HELD ON BEHALF OF CLIENTS

 From the Group's ordinary business of dealing in securities and futures contracts, it receives and holds money deposited by clients in the course of conducting its regulated activities.
-These clients' monies are maintained in one or more segregated bank accounts and earn interest at floating rates based on daily bank deposit rates of 0.875% (2022: 0.625%) per annum.
-The Group has recognised the corresponding accounts payables to respective clients.
+These clients' monies are maintained in one or more segregated bank accounts and earn interest at floating rates based on daily bank deposit rates of 0.63% (2023: 0.875%) per annum.
+The Group has recognised the corresponding accounts payable to respective clients.

-25. CASH AND CASH EQUIVALENTS AND OTHER CASH FLOW INFORMATION Cash and cash equivalents
+23. CASH AND CASH EQUIVALENTS AND OTHER CASH FLOW INFORMATION

+(a) Cash and cash equivalents comprise:

-2023 HK\$'000 2022 HK\$'000 Demand deposits and cash on hand 47,166 79,929
+2024 HK\$'000 2023 HK\$'000 Cash and bank balances Less: Time deposit with original maturity of over three months 101,001 47,166 when acquired (56,958) Demand deposits and cash on hand 44,043 47,166

 Demand deposits earn interest at floating rates based on daily bank deposit rates.
-The prevailing market interest rates for demand deposits in Hong Kong and in the PRC are 0.875% (2022: 0.625%) per annum and 0.200% (2022: 0.200%) per annum, respectively.
+The prevailing market interest rates for demand deposits in Hong Kong and in the PRC are 0.63% (2023: 0.875%) per annum and 0.18% (2023: 0.200%) per annum, respectively.